-A brand’s reputation and identity takes years to nurture and grow.
+Online brand protection and identity take years to nurture and grow.

 However, it could be destroyed in a matter of minutes: the time it takes for someone to register a domain name you have not yet registered.

-With Online Brand Protection you will no longer be running these risks.
+With the Online Brand Protection, you will no longer be running these risks.
 We’ll be thinking about everything for you.

 Brand Diffusion – Registration of your domain name in every extension and development of a strong online presence

 Protection – Strategic and innovative brand defense services

 Recovery – Three different recovery services to regain control over the names you lost

 Can Your Online Brand Protection Handle Negative Publicity?

 If you google Paypal, which facilitates money transfers, paypalsucks.com will prominently show up in the search results.
 Many prominent companies have sites such as RipOffReport.com, ConsumerAffairs.com, and Pissedconsumer.com showing up for their own name, in the search engines.